 - 10% International equities.
 XEF and VEE

 - 15% Real estate.
-ZRE and ZGR
+ZRE and TGRE.TO

 - 25% Bonds.
 XBB and ZTM and ZEF

-- 5% Gold.
-HUG
+- 10% Gold.
+HUG or replace with PRA

-- 5% bitcoin (3iQ)
+- 5% bitcoin (3iQ) or ETFs

-Again, this is not a recommendation.
-To borrow from Seeking Alpha – Read.
-Decide.
-Invest.
 Please ensure that you understand all tax implications.
-You may decide to buy US dollars assets in US dollar accounts to avoid withholding taxes.
+You may decide to buy US dollar assets in US dollar accounts to avoid withholding taxes on dividends.
 For help on that matter you may have a read of Mark Seed’s what goes where article.
 But of course we might not always let tax considerations drive the bus.
-Asset allocation and risk management might rule the day.
+Asset allocation and risk management should rule the day.

 If you need a greater master plan, please have a read of what is advice-only planning?